 STEM programs typically target students who already have an interest in science, technology, engineering or math.
 Junior Achievement’s STEM Initiative aims to reach all students at grade level and to inspire students who were not already interested in these areas.

 The STEM Summit is a free daylong conference for ninth graders, held at local high schools, that showcases STEM-based career opportunities and gives students the opportunity to perform hands-on science and engineering experiments.
 Junior Achievement brings the program, materials and volunteers to each school with the goal of inspiring students to choose STEM-related courses throughout high school.

-The program was developed by Junior Achievement of South Central Pennsylvania, and the Simons Foundation is providing support to extend the program nationally.
-This year over 7,000 students will participate.
+The program was developed by Junior Achievement of South Central Pennsylvania, and the Simons Foundation provided support to extend the program nationally.